sagemath/trac_to_gh/Issue 5866.md

 # Issue 5866: Fix freetype build on systems where make is not GNU make.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5866

 Original creator: pjeremy